e280/lettuce/README2.md

 > *in-browser layout user-experience*

 ### 🌱 studio [ui.ts](./s/studio/ui/ui.ts) — control how the ui is deployed
+- *read the source code for the real details*
 - `studio.ui.registerComponents()` — shortcut to register the components with their default names
 - `studio.ui.views` — access to ui in the form of sly views
     ```ts